African Americans Named in North Carolina

 By Maria Elana Mercado

 I did a little "digging" this afternoon and came up with the following additional information.
-These were Wardlaw Petitions naming slaves and clearly showing family relationships - Please flag this information for inclusion on the website and save the URL for your records:
+These were Wardlaw Petitions naming slaves and

 University of North Carolina at Greensboro